tharindupradeep1/docker_containers/README.md

 # Simple and light docker-compose for PHP apps

- Nginx, PHP-fpm and Postgres, Java, Tomcat containers with the purpose to use with any PHP project.
+ Nginx, PHP-fpm and Postgres containers with the purpose to use with any PHP project.

 ## Requirements